Ethics Resources on COVID-19

 Clinical and Organizational Ethics Related to Pandemics: A Short Backgrounder

-This resource is intended for members of Local Ethics Teams or Ethics Committees who may find themselves asked to facilitate ethics consultations or education relating to the COVID-19 global pandemic.
+This resource is intended for members of Local Ethics Teams or Ethics Committees who may find themselves asked to facilitate ethics consultations or education relating to COVID-19.
 This is a living document.
 Please send suggestions for change to Amanda.Porter@dal.ca.

 Public health emergencies like pandemics challenge health care providers to move from thinking centrally of their individual patient to consideration of the community as a whole.
 They alter, in fundamental ways, the context in which care is delivered and the assumptions that we normally take for granted (for example, that there are enough resources for everyone to receive indicated treatments, or the primacy of liberty and autonomy).
 Pandemics force normally very risk-averse institutions to confront and manage unavoidable risks.
 Decision makers may be operating under a high degree of uncertainty, time-sensitivity, and intense emotion.